isalinas11/EE267_project/README.md

    - On a Mac, open Terminal and enter ls /dev/ and you should see "/dev/cu.usbmodem" + some number.
 Assign this value to portName in the script Assets/Scripts/ReadUSB.cs script
 2. Open the Inspector window, select "Player", and disable the ReadUSB2 script

+#### 4
-If you get a timeout error, you can play around with the delay in your project/vrduino/vrduino.ino file on line 125.
+If you get a timeout error, you can adjust the delay in your project/vrduino/vrduino.ino file on line 125.

 # Gameplay